 It’s no secret your mailing list has the potential to bring your business profit.
 Everyone says it: the money’s in the list.

-So we’re sharing our sleaze-free strategy to grow a targeted mailing list that can actually make you money at the same time.
+So I am sharing our sleaze-free strategy to grow a targeted mailing list that can actually make you money at the same time.

-For this strategy, we’re going to talk about creating a free, information-packed email course for your mailing list.
+For this strategy, I am going to talk about creating a free, information-packed email course for your mailing list.
 It takes extra time to create the free email course, but the time definitely pays off in the end.

 This article assumes you know the basics of setting up your mailing list.
 If you want more guidance when it comes to setting up your mailing list, click here.